Isdera Imperator 108i: Production

+Introduction

+The Imperator 108i was first unveiled to public at the Geneva International Motor Show in March 1984.

 Model year changes

 In 1991, the car received a face-lift which saw the return of the pop-up headlamps from the 1978 show car and a more curvaceous body shape, additional vents at the front near the doors, NACA duct on the front in place of three vents, redesigned front grille and repositioning of turning indicators from the front grille to the bottom of the headlamps along with optional wing mirrors.
 Around 17 cars were produced with the face lift design.